ltworf/typedload/docs/comparisons.md

 * It reuses the same objects in the output, so changing the data might result in subtle bugs if the input data is used again
 * No native support for attrs (but can be manually added by the user)
-* Faster than typedload in most cases
+* Faster than typedload for flat data structures

 pydantic